-Red Castle Lakes Trail is a 27.5 mile out and back trail located near Mountain View, UT that features a lake and is good for all skill levels.
+Red Castle Lakes Trail is a 27.5 mile out and back trail located near Mountain View, Utah that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from July until October.
 Dogs and horses are also able to use this trail.

 Take Wyoming State Highway 410 South out of Mountain View about 8 miles.
 Where the highway makes a sharp right turn to the west go straight on to Uinta County Road 283 (gravel) and continue to Forest Service Road 072.
 Follow the signs past the Stateline Campground and past the China Meadows Campground to the China Meadows trailhead.